isaiahtx/Schtoics/README.md

 **If you are providing the script with an html file, it might not accept the file unless it is located in the same directory as the script itself.**

 When the script is finished, the completed Calendar.ics file will be placed in the same directory as the script.

-Provided UCSD's website does not change, it should work indefinitely.

 # Adding to Google Calendar
 * Go to [calendar.google.com](https://calendar.google.com/)